Let’s continue this morning on praying the promise and expecting to see the fullfillment of the promise.

 In Ezekiel the thirty-sixth chapter we find a promise that is fulfilled by that of prayer, a promise waiting for those that would pray for these “exceeding great and precious promises”…an expectation on the surety of the promise, the Holy Spirit fell upon them and they were all “filled with the Holy Spirit.”

 Yes, the promise and the prayer went hand and hand.
 It was prayer in the upper room that brought to pass the famous day of Pentecost.

 The only limit to prayer is the promises of God and his ability to fulfill those promises.
+But be of good cheer, “anything is possible with God”.
 My heart cries out to the unbelief of men that has limited the power of God to work through prayer!

 Prayer possibilities are unlimited… through prayer, doors are opened for the gospel as stated by the apostles; “Withal praying also for us that God would open to us a door of utterance.”

 Prayer for the apostles’ opened doors of utterance, created opportunities and made openings to preach the gospel.
 The appeal was made by prayer to God, because God was moved by prayer.